manifoldreality/DaveMcCaul-TechWritingPortfolio/documentation-revision-example/OVERVIEW.md

-# Homework Class 3: Identify a Piece of Tehnical Documentation and Suggest Improvments
+# Revising for Clarity and Concision

 In this folder I've included one file in which I copied/pasted an excerpt of technical documentation for the SendBird AI Chatbot for Healthcare.